Arxcis/Sugarkick/README.md

 The group was motivated to use Git extensively from the start.
 4/5 members contributed actively with each their branch, making pull requests to the master branch.
 3 of the members had never used Git/GitHub before.
 The learning curve was steep.
 Here is a reference list of the Git commands used to build this project. <br/>
-_(Disclosure: The links follow the same grouping as you can find here https://git-scm.com/docs)_

 __Setup and Config__